-I once worked at a company where quarterly goals were so vague and bonuses only tied to the founder’s emotions at the time of payout.
+I once worked at a company where quarterly goals were vague and bonuses were decided based on the founder’s emotions at the time of payout.
 In this situation, I felt safer assuming I would never get a bonus to avoid the self-esteem hit when the quarter closed.
 I also designed my own performance metrics without the organizational guidance and feedback of my manager.

 Bonuses should celebrate the achievements and hard work of individuals to further the larger company vision, not put everyone in a tizzy over perceived biases.
 When used correctly, a bonus structure can improve your company’s productivity and employee morale.
 Setting well-constructed team and individual goals tied to measurable performance metrics can ease some of this pain.

 - Start at the top

 - Think small

 To find the best performance management software, check out our Product Selection Tool.
 After answering a few simple questions, you’ll get a short, unbiased list of software specific to your company.

 While it’s easy to think you should start your metrics at the individual level, it’s really best to start with the company’s vision of success and build down from there.
 You’ve probably already defined what success looks like in general terms (“become the leader in the space” or “communicate with transparency”).
 So what are the metrics that prove you’re the leader or that you’re communicating correctly?

 Once you’ve defined goals and measurements for the company, you can define the team contributions that will best serve these goals.
 Only then should you move on to individual metrics that contribute to the team and company success.
 This scaffolded approach to goal setting can help your teams keep the larger company objectives in mind and avoid rewarding team members for achievements that don’t contribute.

 You probably already have project workflows and deadlines in place that help you understand whether projects are on track (if not, you should look into project management software).
 Use these workflows to help you measure individual progress.